 Before watching The Wailing, I would have said that the film convention of something being “just a dream” was an unforgivable offense.
-A movie audience accepts these shadows and lights as real as they would in a spiritual ceremony; the screen could be like a shaman exorcising us from real life.
-If it turns out to be a dream, they not only have to mentally reaffirm the movie’s reality: they also have to erase the mark it left on their spirit, on which all great movies survive.
-The convention of this kind of dreaming destroys the Western movie, which depends on knowing, not only what is real and fake, but that what is real is all that is important.
+An audience accepts these movie shadows as real as they would accept a demon in a spiritual ceremony; the screen could be like a shaman exorcising us from real life.
+If it turns out to be a dream, we're left wondering what's real, and worse: we're left wondering if the real things are the only things that matter.
+The convention of this kind of dreaming destroys the Western movie, which depends on knowing not only what is real and fake, but that what is real is all that is important.

 The Wailing is a forensic mystery, but without the normal comforts of a capable detective, a coherent logic of clues, or a definite solution.
 Officer Jong-goo is not as he would be in an American film, a strapping hero or, at the very deepest, a non-hero with the capacity to become strapping.
 He does things that are almost exclusively against his best interests, slinking into information at an inhumanly sluggish pace, cheating on his wife on a whim, saving time for an abundant breakfast despite the atrocities occurring every day in his village.
 Protagonists in Edgar Wright’s horror movies would give him a wedgie.
 When Jong-goo’s daughter (Kim Hwan-hee) appears to be possessed, he becomes fully committed to wanting this mystery solved, but without the faculties to do so meaningfully.
 He rails like a red-faced baby against a world he doesn’t understand, ruled by a God of which the medievalists would have been proud: unknowable, all-powerful, and diabolically cruel.
 He’s a true oaf.